Press secretary Sarah Sanders is leaving the White House

 But Sanders could also act as a ready and reliable conduit for information behind the scenes with some of the same outlets she clashed with in front of television cameras.

-A daughter of former Arkansas Gov. Mike Huckabee, the 36-year-old Sanders became a surrogate for Trump on television during his 2016 campaign for the presidency and joined his White House team in January 2017 as a deputy assistant to the president and deputy press secretary.
+A daughter of former Arkansas Gov. Mike Huckabee, Sanders, 36, became a surrogate for Trump on television during his 2016 campaign for the presidency and joined his White House team in January 2017 as a deputy assistant to the president and deputy press secretary.
 She was promoted into the press secretary role in July 2017, succeeding Sean Spicer.

 Arkansas Gov. Asa Hutchinson, a Republican, was re-elected in 2018 and cannot seek re-election in 2022.
 Sanders has not announced any plans to seek office.